 - Application markets—the end use markets that use your value proposition in specific ways

-The industry is a collection of value-adding activities that provide goods and services to end use markets.
-The industry has multiple competitors who compete to provide solutions for end user customers.
+An industry is a collection of value-adding activities that provide goods and services to end use markets.
+An industry has multiple participants (companies) who compete to provide solutions for end user customers.
 An industry is comprised of market segments, the groups of end user customers who have similar needs and act on your value proposition similarly.

 Value-Adding Chain Operational Definitions

 The chart below references the relationship between the value-adding chain and the SIPOC (suppliers, inputs, process, outputs, and customers) model.